Standards for Hemp Seed products as per FSSAI

 (iv) The total THC shall not exceed 0.2 mg/kg in any beverages made from hemp seeds.

-(v) Any other food for sale that consists of hemp seed or seed products shall not exceed Total THC content of 5 mg/kg.
+(v) Any other food for sale that consists of hemp seed or seed products shall not exceed a Total THC content of 5 mg/kg.

-(4) Cannabinoids6 in any food for sale consisting of hemp seed or seed products shall only be present naturally in or on the seeds.
+(4) Cannabinoids 6 in any food for sale consisting of hemp seed or seed products shall only be present naturally in or on the seeds.

 (5) The food for sale that consists of hemp seed or seed products shall not be labelled or otherwise presented for sale in a form which expressly or by implication suggests that the product has a psychoactive effect.